katrimarika/weather-fi-widget/README.md

 ![Example](compact_forecast.png)

-Compact forecast displays the next five forecasts: time, sybmol, temperature in °C, wind direction and speed in m/s, and total amount of rain during the given interval in mm.
+Compact forecast displays the next five forecasts: time, sybmol, temperature in °C, wind direction and speed in m/s, and amount of rain per hour in mm.
 It is designed for use in a container of an approximate ratio of 2:1 (if used without the title).
 Text and image sizes scale based on the container width.

 Supported query strings: